There is a void in early retirement you might experience. This void in early retirement needs to be filled if you want to feel happy and productive.

 The first six months of retirement I was second guessing myself on whether I made the right move.
-I had just turned 35 years old and short-circuited my career in finance so I could spend more time traveling and doing this new thing online.
-I worked my ass off to finish writing my book on “How To Engineer Your Layoff” so I could at least say that I produced something meaningful if all went to hell.
+I had just turned 35 years old and short-circuited my career in finance.
+I wanted to travel and do my own thing.
+I worked my ass off to finish writing my book on “How To Engineer Your Layoff.”
+Therefore, I could at least say that I produced something meaningful if all went to hell.

-My doubts began to calm down during my second six months of retirement because I was able to take a 2.5 week long business trip to Europe to research the happiest people in the world.
-Traveling while writing and maintaing my online business helped crystallize why I decided to leave Corporate America in the first place – more freedom!
+My doubts began to calm down during my second six months of retirement.
+I was able to take a 2.5 week long business trip to Europe to research the happiest people in the world.
+Traveling while writing and maintainigg my online business helped crystallize why I decided to leave Corporate America in the first place – more freedom!

-The final six months have been an absolute blast, with six weeks this summer in NYC, Mallorca, and Switzerland (links to FOMO, finding perfect summers, and eradicating apathy) and four weeks this winter in Hawaii all the while working of course.
-There’s absolutely no law against having fun while traveling to understand different cultures to share them with all of you in my writing.
+The final six months have been an absolute blast.
+With six weeks this summer in NYC, Mallorca, and Switzerland (links to FOMO, finding perfect summers, and eradicating apathy) and four weeks this winter in Hawaii all the while working of course.
+There’s absolutely no law against having fun while traveling to understand different cultures.
 The key is moderation.

 We always want what we don’t have, and what I don’t have on my resume is working for a startup.